fhoedemakers/PicoSystem_InfoNes/README.md

 ## Button maps

-- Y: SELECT
+- Y: SELECT on NES
-- X: START
+- X: START on NES
 - Y + X: Reset
 - Y + LEFT: Start uploaded game
-- Y + RIGHT: Start built-in game [Blade Buster](https://www.rgcd.co.uk/2011/05/blade-buster-nes.html)
+- Y + RIGHT: Start built-in freeware game [Blade Buster](https://www.rgcd.co.uk/2011/05/blade-buster-nes.html)

-## Uploading custom roms
+## Uploading game roms
 Load roms by setting the device in BOOTSEL mode.
 (Connect to computer then Hold X and power on device) The ROM should be placed at address **0x10090000**, and can be  transferred using [picotool](https://github.com/raspberrypi/picotool).